pertusa/ap/docs/fsl.md

 In few-shot learning, we expect to see **novel** classes at inference time.
 We also expect to see a few labeled examples (a.k.a. "shots") for each of the novel classes.

 > Transfer learning and data augmentation are often considered approaches to few-shot learning  {cite}`song2022comprehensive`, since both of these approaches are used to learn new tasks with limited data.
 However, we believe these approaches are extensive and deserve their own treatment, and so we will not cover them here.
-Instead, we will focus on the topic of **meta-learning** – or learning to learn – which is at the heart of recent advances for few-shot learning in MIR {cite}`wang2020fewshotdrum,flores2021leveraging,wang2022fewshot`.
+Instead, we will focus on the topic of **meta-learning** – or learning to learn – which is at the heart of recent advances for few-shot learning.
 Transfer learning and data augmentation are orthogonal to meta-learning and can be used in conjunction with meta-learning approaches.

 ### Defining the Problem

 Consider that we would like to classify between \(K\) classes, and we have exactly \(N\) labeled examples for each of those classes.
 We say that few-shot models are trained to solve a \(K\)-way, \(N\)-Shot classification task.

 ![Support query](images/fsl/foundations/support-query.png)

-A few-shot learning problem splits data into two separate sets: the support set (the few labeled examples of novel data) and the query set (the data we want to label).
+> A few-shot learning problem splits data into two separate sets: the support set (the few labeled examples of novel data) and the query set (the data we want to label).

 Few shot learning tasks divide the few labeled data we have and the many unlabeled data we would like to to label into two separate subsets: the **support set** and the **query set**.